 This is where the signs stop and you have to pay attention to not miss the turn off as I did.
 Having a good map or GPS will certainly help.
-Unfortunately mine went flying off into the gully as I was gearing up a few hours before.
-I call it work hazard.
+Unfortunately my GPS went flying off into the gully as I was gearing up a few hours before.
+I call it a work hazard.
 Next time I will remember to get a GPS watch.

-From Forcella Alta you have to descent down a scree gully and for the next couple of hours continue following the route along the ledges and platforms built into the wall.
+From Forcella Alta you have to descend down a scree gully and for the next couple of hours you'll be following the route along ledges and platforms built into the rock wall.
 This is a deceptively easy part of the ferrata, but very exposed in places so make sure to always stay clipped in.

 Eventually you will reach a forest.
 To the left you will be able to spot the path leading back to rifugio Son Forca.
 From here it's another 90 minutes to walk back, but at least the trees will provide some shade and cool air.